Supply Chain Management

 (9) Troubles due to the internship or living arrangements.

-• Feedback: The tabulated results were posted on the website.
+• Feedback: The tabulated results were posted on the website (Japanese only).

-In view of the importance of conserving forest resources and forest environments and ensuring sustainable procurement, from November 2022 through January 2023 a survey of lumber procurement by an opinion survey was conducted for subcontractors and suppliers dealing in major wooden products.
+In view of the importance of conserving forest resources and forest environments and ensuring sustainable procurement, from October through December 2023 a Survey on wood procurement by an opinion survey was conducted for subcontractors and suppliers dealing in major wooden products.
 Based on the results of the opinion survey, subcontractors and suppliers were visited and interviews regarding the status of activities and exchanges of views with owners, etc. were conducted.

-The Taisei Group will continue to determine the status of lumber procurement and make improvements as needed in order to minimize the negative impact on forest resources and forest environments and achieve sustainable lumber procurement.
+The Taisei Group will continue to determine the status of wood procurement and make improvements as needed in order to minimize the adverse impact on forest resources and forest environments and achieve sustainable wood procurement.

-• Responding companies: 32 companies (percentage of companies surveyed on a contract amount basis, based on wooden product contract sums for contracts signed in FY2021: 69%)
+• Responding companies: 64 companies (percentage of companies surveyed on a contract amount basis, based on wooden product contract sums for contracts signed in FY2022: 73%)

 Due Diligence for New Subcontractors and Suppliers